Skip to main content

 • Click Test Settings.

-• If the email is working correctly, you will receive a message the email was sent successfully.
+• If the email is working correctly, you will receive a message that the email was sent successfully.
 If you receive an error, double-check your settings.

 • Once the settings are working successfully, click Save Changes.